enterspeedhq/enterspeed-docs/docs/reference/js/routes.md

 The `redirects` function creates incomming redirects to a specific url.

 :::info
-Setting the redirects to an empty array clears any potential implicite redirects.
+Setting the redirects to an empty array clears any potential implicit redirects.
 :::

 #### Parameters